TheRobotCooperative/TheRobotCooperative/README.rst

 Installing models from local sources is trickier and is not as well documented.
 Below is a rough description of the steps that one generally needs to take to add gzweb compatibility to a particular ROS package.
-In the very near future, I intend to include these steps in the general `Dockerfile` used for each robot.
+In the very near future, I intend to include these steps in the general :code:`Dockerfile` used for each robot.
-(If anyone wants to take a shot at automating the process and adding the steps to `Dockerfile`, that would also be awesome.)
+(If anyone wants to take a shot at automating the process and adding the steps to :code:`Dockerfile`, that would also be awesome.)

 1. First, you need to convert any robot description files from Xacro into pure URDF.
-Typically, Xacro files end in `.urdf.xacro` or `.xacro.urdf`, but be aware that sometimes Xacro files will simply end in `.urdf`, making it impossible to distinguish them from pure URDF on the sole basis of their file ending.
+Typically, Xacro files end in :code:`.urdf.xacro` or :code:`.xacro.urdf`, but be aware that sometimes Xacro files will simply end in `.urdf`, making it impossible to distinguish them from pure URDF on the sole basis of their file ending.
-   The following code can be executed from within a catkin workspace to transform an Xacro file, `model.urdf.xacro`, into a pure URDF file, `model.urdf`:
+   The following code can be executed from within a catkin workspace to transform an Xacro file, :code:`model.urdf.xacro`, into a pure URDF file, :code:`model.urdf`:

    .. code::